canhuiHuang/1percentlauncher/README.md

 <img src="installing-mods.png" width="420">

+### Clean Installation (1st opening Minecraft in years)

 Click Install Mods.
 The launcher will automatically install the correct Forge version and required mods.

-If you wish to use a specific profile, I recommend <u>installing in existing profile</u>.
+### If you already have a minecraft profile

+Press <u>Install in existing profile</u>, I recommend this option if you know what you're doing.

 ## 5) Open Minecraft Launcher